MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 * Distributes apps on multiple platforms, such as Android and iOS.
 * Compatible for creating an app with existing APIs.

-Teams Toolkit in Visual Studio Code supports building the following apps using JavaScript/TypeScript:
+Teams Toolkit in Visual Studio Code supports building the following apps using JavaScript or TypeScript:

 * Tab app: Your tab app can have web-based content, you can have a custom tab for your web content in Teams or add Teams-specific functionality to your web content.
 * Bot app: Bots can be chat bot or conversational bot that allows you to do simple and repetitive tasks like customer service or support staff.